HoshiMeisa/LanQiao-Cup-2023/README.md

 # LanQiao-Cup-2023

-PB group, from provincial first prize to national excellence.
+PB group, from provincial first prize to national excellence prize.

 I have accomplished my aspiration, originating from my high school era, to partake in sophisticated algorithmic competition.